 Reporting abuse of vulnerable adults or children

-If you feel a vulnerable adult, child or young person is unable to make decisions for themselves and is likely to remain at risk of abuse, or you yourself are being abused, you should:
+If you're in any way worried about the welfare of a child, young person or a vulnerable adult, please report it.
+If you feel someone is unable to make decisions for themselves and is likely to remain at risk of abuse, or you yourself are being abused, you should:

 Contact the council: